-Today’s interdependent global economy, international trade and travel is reliant upon the security of international waters and the vast network of ports and terminals.
+In today’s interdependent global economy, international trade and travel are reliant upon the security of international waters and the vast network of ports and terminals.
 As the growing maritime industry expands, so does the threat of maritime criminals exploiting vulnerable vessels operating in these waters.

-Piracy and acts of maritime crime are a substantial threat to the maritime industry and seafarers around the world.
+Piracy and acts of maritime crime are substantial threats to the maritime industry and seafarers around the world.
 Due to the nature of the open sea, individual vessels can be at great risk if targeted by criminal groups or organisations, especially in high-risk areas and regions.

 Due to the nature of the high-seas falling outside of the jurisdiction of any single state responsibility, the vulnerability of a small crew or an exposed vessel to dangers of criminal acts, acts of piracy, kidnapping and armed robbery, is substantial.
 With the threat of piracy and crime in, or near a port, also being a risk that cannot be eliminated, dangers of an attack can occur at any time with great loss, outside as well as within high-risk areas.

 These all have a negative impact on the freedom of navigation and world trade.
-Other illicit maritime activities such as the trafficking in weapons, drugs and humans are also a threat to international security and individual safety.
-Marine crime is not only a threat to entire maritime security of goods and people in the industry, but also gives major setbacks to the entire marine industry economically.
+Other illicit maritime activities such as the trafficking of weapons, drugs and humans are also a threat to international security and individual safety.
+Marine crime is not only a threat to the entire maritime security of goods and people in the industry but also gives major setbacks to the entire marine industry economically.

-At present, there are several prominent maritime crimes that exist and are being committed in various seas and waterways around the globe.
-Each crime differs in their execution but each crime still remains to have a substantial impact on the maritime industry, the end result often being, the loss of life and property.
-The categorisation of these prominent maritime crimes are divided as follows;
+At present, several prominent maritime crimes exist and are being committed in various seas and waterways around the globe.
+Each crime differs in its execution but each crime remains to have a substantial impact on the maritime industry, the result often being, the loss of life and property.
+The categorisation of these prominent maritime crimes is divided as follows;

-Drug trafficking – it is one of the most common types of maritime crime.
-Criminal organisations and gangs operate on the open water, widely use shipping vessels of all types to transport illicit drugs through waterways to further distribute drug consignments.
+Drug trafficking – is one of the most common types of maritime crime.
+Criminal organisations and gangs operate on the open water and widely use shipping vessels of all types to transport illicit drugs through waterways to further distribute drug consignments.

 Smuggling – of all goods is a common maritime crime that has links with serious and organised transnational criminal organisations, that operate around the world.

-Illegal carrying of weapons – due to sensitive nature of these goods, only certain ships are authorised to carry arms and weapons, including for transportation purposes.
-Criminal organisations are known to disregard the law and carry weapons of all types, which poses a threat to all law abiding vessels.
-Additionally, if a vessel which is not equipped to handle such materials may be highly prone to maritime accidents, along with endangering lives of others.
+Illegal carrying of weapons – due to the sensitive nature of these goods, only certain ships are authorised to carry arms and weapons, including for transportation purposes.
+Criminal organisations are known to disregard the law and carry weapons of all types, which poses a threat to all law-abiding vessels.
+Additionally, a vessel which is not equipped to handle such materials may be highly prone to maritime accidents, along with endangering the lives of others.

 Human Trafficking – cases of stowaways are common in the maritime industry.
-Travelling to a different country without the permissions from the respective country is a marine crime and is an issue that needs to be addressed by ship masters, shipping companies and operators around the globe.
+Travelling to a different country without permission from the respective country is a marine crime and is an issue that needs to be addressed by shipmasters, shipping companies and operators around the globe.